GENRE: Reggae in Kenya; Origin and Evolution

 By Omondi Otieno

-Kenyan reggae was inspired by the ‘original reggae’ from Jamaica.
-However, in a bid to localize it, Kenyan reggae artistes decided to infuse it with local Hip-hop, Benga and Lingala.
-It is not clear when reggae music was adopted in Kenya but reports indicate that the genre started getting popularity locally in the late 70s.
-Back then, reggae music was associated with the poor and former freedom fighters.
+Kenyan reggae was inspired by ‘original reggae’ from Jamaica.
+However, in a bid to localize it, Kenyan reggae artistes infused aspects of Hip-hop, Benga and Lingala.
+It is not clear when reggae music was adopted in Kenya but reports indicate that the genre started ammersing popularity in the late 70s.
+At the time Reggae music was strongly associated with the poor or former freedom fighters.

-Locally, the late Paul Otieno Imbaya popularly known as Mighty King Kong is considered one of the pioneers of reggae music in Kenya.
-He released his first album dubbed ‘Ladies Choice’ in 1999 and releases his second album ‘Cinderella’ two years later.
-Both albums were produced by Next Level Studios under the leadership of Maurice Oyando; father to renowned radio host Talia Oyando.
+Paul Otieno Imbaya popularly known as Mighty King Kong, is considered one of Kenya's Reggae music pioneers.
+He released his first album dubbed ‘Ladies Choice’ in 1999 and a second album ‘Cinderella’ two years later; both albums were produced by Next Level Studios under the leadership of Maurice Oyando; father to renowned radio host Talia Oyando.

-In 2004, he released his third album dubbed ‘Return of the King’ and followed it up with a compilation album dubbed ‘The Best of King Kong’.
-These projects made him a global sensation.
-He received invites to perform in various countries across the world.
-Locally many people looked up to him.
-He was so talented that many expected him to grow and to the stature of Lucky Dube and other renowned international reggae artists.
-However, Mighty King Kong mysteriously died in 2007 with reports indicating that he was poisoned.
+In 2004, Mighty King Kong released his third album ‘Return of the King’ and followed it up with a compilation album dubbed ‘The Best of King Kong’.
+These projects made him a global sensation, attracting invites for him to perform in various countries across the world.
+A lot of Kenyans looked up to him with the expectation that his talent would propel him to the stature of Lucky Dube and other renowned international reggae artists.
+Unfortunately Mighty King Kong mysteriously died in 2007 with reports indicating that he was allegedly poisoned.

-A part from King Kong, Wyre and Nazizi were the other artistes locally known for releasing reggae songs.
-In the early 2000s, the duo dominated the airwaves with their hit songs namely; ‘Kenyan Boy Kenyan Girl’ and ‘Fire Anthem’.
-Wyre would later team up with Jamaican songstress Ce’cile for a remix of his hit song ‘She Say Dat’.
-In addition to Wyre and Nazizi, other artistes who tried their luck in reggae music include; Ken Wamaria, Melisah Omeh and Abbi Nyinza among others.
+Necessary Noize, a duo comprised of Wyre and Nazizi was also famous for Reggae music.
+In the early 2000s, the duo dominated airwaves with hit songs such as; ‘Kenyan Boy Kenyan Girl’ and ‘Fire Anthem’.
+Wyre would later team up with Jamaican dancehall queen Ce’cile for a remix of his hit song ‘She Say Dat’.
+Alongside Nazizi, other artistes who tried their luck in reggae music include; Ken Wamaria, Melisah Omeh, Abbi Nyinza among others.

-Over the years, the media has played a significant role in popularizing the genre.
+Over the years, the media has played a significant role in popularizing Reggae music in Kenya.
 Currently, several media outlets have shows solely dedicated to reggae music.
-Some of the presenters that have played a key role in reggae growth locally include; Fred Obachi Machoka, Talia Oyando, Mbusi and Lion of Radio Jambo, Rapcha the Sayantist, Shix Kapienga, Njambi Koikai, James Kang’ethe alias Bonoko and these are just to mention a few.
+Some presenters who have played a key role in growing a fanbase for Reggae in Kenya include; Fred Obachi Machoka, Talia Oyando, Mbusi and Lion of Radio Jambo, Rapcha the Sayantist, Shix Kapienga, Njambi Koikai, James Kang’ethe alias Bonoko and these are just to mention a few.